Sean Taylor: Death

 On the night of November 26, 2007, while at home, Taylor heard noises in his house and, while investigating the cause, was shot in the leg by a home intruder.
 Taylor's fiancée, Jackie García, and their 18-month-old daughter, Jackie, were unharmed in the incident.
 Taylor's femoral artery was severed, causing extensive blood loss.

 Taylor was rushed to Jackson Memorial Hospital, where he died the following day, on November 27, 2007, at age 24.

 Taylor's funeral was held at the Pharmed Arena at Florida International University in Miami on December 3, 2007.

-On November 30, four men, Venjah K. Hunte, 20; Eric Rivera Jr., 17; Jason Scott Mitchell, 19; and Charles Kendrick Lee Wardlow, 18, were arrested.
+On November 30, three men and one boy, Venjah K. Hunte, 20; Eric Rivera Jr., 17; Jason Scott Mitchell, 19; and Charles Kendrick Lee Wardlow, 18, were arrested.
 Police said more than one confessed.
 All four men were charged with felony second-degree murder, armed burglary, and home invasion robbery with a firearm, charges which carried a maximum of life in prison.
 In May 2008, a fifth suspect, 16-year-old Timothy Brown, was charged with first-degree murder and burglary.
 All the murder charges were subsequently increased to first-degree murder.
 The death penalty, however, was not sought because the gunman, Rivera, was 17 years old.

 Jason Mitchell was the alleged mastermind of the burglary plan.
 Mitchell was found guilty of first degree murder and armed burglary, and given a life sentence.
 Venjah K. Hunte was sentenced to 29 years in prison.
 Eric Rivera Jr. was convicted of second-degree murder, manslaughter, burglary with a battery and trespassing, and he was sentenced to 57 years in prison.
 Charles Wardlow was sentenced to 30 years in prison.